 General anaesthetic (GA)

-Rarely (e.g children with severe problems), a general anaesthetic may be the best option.
+Occasionally (e.g children with significant work required), a general anaesthetic may be the best option.

 We currently carry out GA’s at The Sunshine Coast Private Hospital